 This forces each arm to work individually and helps you figure out and tweak imbalances in strength or range.

-For a fun finisher, perform skull crushers to your chin, your eyes and then slightly above your head to hit various parts of the triceps.
-Go for eight reps each target point without rest.
+For a fun finisher: perform skull crushers to your chin, your eyes, and then slightly above your head to hit various parts of the triceps.
+Go for eight reps for each target point without rest.
 Repeat twice.

 Standing Hammer Curls

-There is something that always made me feel like a badass when performing standing hammer curls.
+There is something that always made me feel cool when performing standing hammer curls.
 Perhaps they’re just such a classic!

 Hammer curls are awesome because they also hit your forearms and help boost grip strength.
 Plus, they keep the shoulders in a neutral position which is crucial for injuries/shoulder issues.

-I’m sure you’ve seen these at some point with a cable machine- thy really are a great exercise.
-Make sure to lockout the arms at the bottom and ensure you’re not swinging the shoulders while performing them.
+I’m sure you’ve seen these at some point with a cable machine.
+Make sure to lock out the arms at the bottom and ensure you’re not swinging the shoulders while performing them.